 Maybe not at your events, but details.

-No, but the details are irrelevant in terms of decision making.
+No, but the details are irrelevant in terms of decision-making.

-I've been in and out of Afghanistan and Iraq and Bosnia and Kosovo as much as anybody, except maybe my deceased friend John McCain and maybe Lindsey Graham.
+If, in fact, I forget that it was Rodriguez of all the times, I've been in and out of Afghanistan and Iraq and Bosnia and Kosovo as much as anybody, except maybe my deceased friend John McCain and maybe Lindsey Graham.

-It's like saying I had this very bright reporter, and I think her eyes were blue.
+It's like saying, I had this very bright reporter and I think her eyes were blue.

 What difference would it make about whether you were a bright reporter?